michael-mueller-git/Python-Funscript-Editor/docs/app/docs/user-guide/ofs-integration.md

 ### When calling the generator, only a message box is displayed with the message: "Video file was not specified!"

 In some cases OFS does not set the path to the video file within the lua script correctly (the variable `VideoFilePath` is empty).
-This happen when the video path contains some special character like square braked `[` and `]`. **Rename your video files and store them in a path without special character**.
+This could be happen when the video path contains some special character. **Rename your video files and store them in a path without special character**.
 Then the variable should be set by OFS and the motion tracking funscript generator should work.
+If you still get the error message try to restart OFS and wait about 30 seconds before starting MTFG to ensure OFS is fully initialized.

 ### Tracking stops automatically